 Foodpanda launches dedicated technology centre in Bengaluru

-The state-of-the-art tech centre will be aimed to strengthen the technology infrastructure, product capabilities and end-user experience for the company, a release said.

-It said a blueprint has been drawn to hire about 100 team members with strong tech background in a span of six to nine months.

-Stating that the tech center would be fully operational in a couple of weeks, Foodpanda said the centre would be headed by Nitin Gupta, who was recently appointed as the head of engineering.
+The company said in a release that a blueprint has been drawn to hire about 100 team members with strong tech background in a span of six to nine months.
+The tech centre, which would be fully operational in a couple of weeks, would be headed by Nitin Gupta, who was recently appointed as the Head of Engineering.

-The tech centre would extensively work on re-imagining the product, integrate functions and introduce specialised domains of Machine Learning and Data Sciences, it said.
+The tech centre would extensively work on re-imagining the product, integrate functions and introduce specialised domains of machine learning and data sciences, Foodpanda said.

 “Leveraging robust data sciences and machine learning, we intend to personalise offerings for all our stakeholders.”
 “Following the commitment to strengthen our delivery network, this is an instrumental step towards building a strong food tech ecosystem in the country,” Foodpanda India CEO Pranay Jivrajka said.